Tshenuwani Farisani: Post-apartheid career

-In South Africa's first democratic elections in 1994, Farisani continued his political career as a member of the African National Congress (ANC) in the post-apartheid government.
+In South Africa's first democratic elections in 1994, Farisani was elected to represent the African National Congress (ANC) in the new National Assembly.
 In July 1997, Ngoako Ramatlhodi, in his capacity as Premier of Limpopo (then known as Northern Province), appointed Farisani as Member of the Executive Council (MEC) for Agriculture in the Limpopo provincial government.
 During this period, Farisani was also a member of the ANC Provincial Executive Committee in Limpopo; in 1998, he was elected as provincial treasurer (under Ramatlhodi as provincial chairperson) and served in that position until the committee's dissolution in 2001.
 In June 1999, following the 1999 general election, Ramatlhodi reshuffled his executive and appointed Farisani MEC for Transport and Public Roads.
 He retained that portfolio until 2004, when, following the 2004 general election, he was appointed Speaker of the Limpopo Provincial Legislature.

-He left the provincial Speaker position after the 2009 general election, in which he was elected as a Member of the National Assembly.
+He left the provincial Speaker position after the 2009 general election, in which he was elected to return to the National Assembly.
 He also became chairperson of the assembly's Portfolio Committee on Arts and Culture.
 However, he resigned his seat in late 2010.
 He denied rumours that he had been pushed out to free up the seat for a younger ANC politician, saying that he had resigned voluntarily to devote more time to his ministerial duties.
 He remained an active preacher in Limpopo and was also an active member of the South African Communist Party (SACP); he was SACP regional treasurer in the Vhembe region as of 2019.

-Personal life
+Personal life and death

-He is married to Regina Farisani.
+Farisani was married to Regina.
+He died on 29 May 2025, at the age of 77.